thwethandaraye/CS-Learning-UoP/README.md

 Hi! 👋
 I am a Computer Science student at **University of the People (UoPeople)**.
-This repository documents my **learning journey and projects** throughout my CS degree.
+This repository documents my learning journey, progress tracking, and independent practice throughout my CS degree.

 📍 Start date: Jan 29 2026
-🎯 Career goal: Backend Engineer

 ---

 ## 📚 About This Repository

-This repo is for:
+This repository is used to:

-- Assignments & mini-projects
-- Practice exercises
+- Track my academic and skill development progress
+- Document learning goals and reflections at a high level
+- Store independent practice work created outside of graded coursework

+⚠️ Academic Integrity Notice

-⚠️ This repository does **not** include exam questions or copyrighted materials.
+This repository does not contain:

+- Assignments, quizzes, exams, or projects submitted for grading
+- Discussion posts or written responses from UoPeople courses
+- Course materials, slides, or textbooks
+- Any work created by other students

+All graded coursework is not shared publicly and remains confidential, in full compliance with University of the People’s academic integrity and sharing policies.

 ## 🧠 Courses